-A group of aliens has come to Earth to learn about its population, customs, etc. To avoid detection, they have taken on human form which gives them human emotions, physical needs etc. WITHOUT the understanding of what they mean or the inhibitions normally present in humans.
-Their leader takes the position of a college professor, their military expert as his sister, their intelligence expert, supposedly oldest of group takes form of his teenage son.
+A group of aliens has come to Earth to learn about its population, customs, et cetera.
+To avoid detection, they have taken on human form, which gives them human emotions, physical needs, et cetera, without the understanding of what they mean nor the inhibitions normally present in humans.
+Their leader takes the position of a college professor, their military expert as his sister, their intelligence expert, supposedly the oldest of group, takes the form of his teenage son.
 The uninhibited reactions turn everyday events into unusual situations.Written by

 Jim Brawn <firstname.lastname@example.org>

 The police think I'm crazy because I told them I was from the planet Circon 9.

 During the filming of the final season, NBC refused to let the producers know whether or not they had been renewed until after the filming of the final episode, in order to try and draw in viewers.
 To compensate, the creators filmed two different endings.
 In the first ending, which was shown on network television, the Solomons went back to their homeworld and erased Mary's memory.
 In late 2001, the second ending was shown in syndication for what was billed as the "first and only time."
 This "second ending" is actually an extension of the original: Mary wakes up and goes to the Solomon's car and finds that Dick has given her the keys (you can see Dick tucking something in her hand in the original broadcast ending).
 When she puts the key into the ignition, a naked Dick appears next to her in the car and screams "ALIEN ABDUCTION!
 ALIEN ABDUCTION!" before grabbing Mary and disappearing with her.
 See more »